geelen/typeslab/README.md

 **Note: only `.amcss` and `.jsx` files are hot-loaded, the rest requires a full browser reload.
 With JSPM that can take several seconds.**

-Also, you don't actually need to `npm install` to dev on this project.
-JSPM is all you need.
+Also, you don't actually need to `npm install` anything dev on this project.
+JSPM is all you need to get hacking, changing fonts & colour schemes and sending screenshots & PRs.
 Neato!

 ## Building

 To build a minified, bundled version of the project, you will need to `npm install`, and then run `gulp build`.
 In your `dist` directory you have a static build.
-You can host that somewhere

 # License